kontan/masync/readme.md

     <script type="text/javascript" src="masync.js"></script>
     <script type="text/javascript">
     masync.run(
-        masync.log("Hello, ")
+        masync.log("Hello, "),
         masync.wait(3000),
         masync.log("asynchronous world!")
     );
     </script>

 Create a new tab and open JavaScript developer's console.
 Then drag and drop the HTML file to the empty tab to execute the code.
-You will get "Hello, asynchronous world!" in your console **three seconds later**. `masync.wait` stops execution in the specified milliseconds. `masync.log` prints a text like `console.log` in console. `masync.run` begin those tasks sequentially.
-But don't mistake asynchronous for synchronous. **These codes run in asynchronous.**
+At first you will see "Hello, " in your console, then you will get "asynchronous world!" **three seconds later**. `masync.wait` stops execution in the specified milliseconds. `masync.log` prints a text like `console.log` in console. `masync.run` begin those tasks sequentially.
+However, don't mistake asynchronous for synchronous. **These codes run in asynchronous.**

 Here's next example. `masync.wget` send XMLHttpRequest and return the data **in asynchronous**.
 You can pass the result data to `masync.log` directly.
 You don't need to use your callback function to finish the task.
 The following code requests *first.txt* and prints contents of the text file, then requests *second.txt* and print it in console.
 It's looks like synchronous, but asynchronous.